-All liabilities of the Company with the exception of the Notes are paid from receipts of funds earned on its bank deposits.
+All liabilities of the Company with the exception of the Notes are paid from receipts of funds earned on its bank deposits and the letter of credit issued by Bank of Scotland plc.

-The Company holds a reserve account of £2,206,161 to assist the Company should it not be able to meet its obligations.
-The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc.
-The rating requirement under the Programme Documentation for the Reserve Account to remain with Bank of Scotland plc is a short term rating with Standard and Poor's (S&P) of A-1 (2023: S&P short-term rating: A-1).
-The Company has not drawn on this facility since inception.
+The Company has an unconditional and irrevocable 364-day revolving letter of credit provided by Bank of Scotland plc and UBS.
+The letter of credit is for a maximum aggregate principal amount of £890,000 to assist the Company should it not be able to meet its obligations under the Notes.
+This agreement expires the earlier of the Notes being redeemed in full or the last business day falling in August 2072.
+The reliance on this facility is therefore dependent upon the creditworthiness of Bank of Scotland plc, which currently has a short-term rating from Standard and Poor's (S&P) of A-1 (2023: S&P short-term rating: A-1).

+The Company has not drawn on the letter of credit since inception.

 The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland plc.
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes principal, the Note holders have no claim on the assets of Bank of Scotland plc.
+To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Note principal, the Note holders have no claim on the assets of Bank of Scotland plc.